thanh-guong/alarm/README.md

 - Alarm Telegram bot: A Telegram bot.
 Forwards alarm messages, or warns if an alarmed zone doesn't reply to heartbeat.

 ![software-architecture](https://raw.githubusercontent.com/thanh-guong/alarm/master/image/software-architecture.jpg)

+## Telegram bot

+This is a python implementation of the Telegram bot which should inform me when the alarm triggers.

+### Telegram token (this is a prerequisite)

+Telegram uses a token based system to identify bot back-ends.
+You can see a guide about this [here](https://core.telegram.org/bots#3-how-do-i-create-a-bot)

+To hide this token, i added a file called **secrets** to _.gitignore_.
+You just have to create a file called _secrets_, and paste your token inside it.

+ ### Running

+ If you want to run this using Docker (recommended) open your terminal in telegram-bot directory of this project and:
+ - On **Windows**: `build-and-run.bat`
+ - On **Unix**: `sh build-and-run.sh`

+ If you want to run this without docker, open your terminal in telegram-bot directory of this project and:
+`python telegram-bot.py`